David Nesting

 - Recruiting, speaking at round tables and conferences

-- Helped build the engineering hiring process
+- Co-designed the USDS engineering hiring pipeline

-Site Reliability and Security Engineer from 2014-2019.
+Site Reliability and Security Engineer (GS-15) from 2014-2019.
 Projects included:

-- Multiple rapid response and modernization efforts, including security and availability incidents, at HHS/CMS, GSA, State, Army, DOJ, and other agencies
+- Multiple rapid response and modernization efforts, including security and availability incidents, at HHS/CMS, GSA, State, DOJ, and other agencies

 - Security Engineering, performing code reviews, advice on prioritization and mitigation.